-The County Council anticipates that the scheme is likely to cost in the region of £21m and that it will be seeking a contribution of between £4.3m and £5m from the National Productivity Investment Fund.
-Updated information will be provided at the meeting.
+The County Council anticipates that the scheme is likely to cost in the region of £21m and that it will be seeking the maximum £5m contribution from the National Productivity Investment Fund.
 The scheme is part of the LEP's Growth Deal programme with an agreed Growth Deal contribution of £2m subject to LEP acceptance of a Strategic Outline Business Case demonstrating the scheme will deliver high value for money and other funding sources being secured.
 An application has also been made by the LEP to Highways England's Growth and Housing Fund for £4m, with an additional £1m subsequently requested.